crystalProjectSpace/satMod/readme.md

-# EN satMod.Pgrogram for trajectory estimation for multi-staged flight and launch vehicles
+# EN satMod.Program for trajectory estimation for multi-staged flight and launch vehicles

 Program is based upon numerical integration of ordinary differential equations governing movements of material point in central gravity field (X - Y coordinates centered on spherical Earth, no side maneuvers).
 Atmosphere model (pressure, tempreature, density, speed of sound) is a standart GOST 4401-81 atmosphere